utsavkarkee/photosync/docs/docs/administration/backup-and-restore.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 A [3-2-1 backup strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/) is recommended to protect your data.
-You should keep copies of your uploaded photos/videos as well as the Immich database for a comprehensive backup solution.
+You should keep copies of your uploaded photos/videos as well as the  Photosync  database for a comprehensive backup solution.
 This page provides an overview on how to backup the database and the location of user-uploaded pictures and videos.
 A template bash script that can be run as a cron job is provided [here](/docs/guides/template-backup-script.md)

 ## Database